tuva-health/docs/docs/setup/setup.md

 There are two main ways you can use the Tuva Project and this section describes both of them.

-1. **The Entire Tuva Project:** For people that want to run the entire Tuva Project on their healthcare data inside their data warehouse.
+1. **The Tuva Project:** This section walks you through how to setup the entire Tuva Project on your healthcare data inside your data warehouse.

-2. **Just Terminology:** For people that want to load the latest terminology code sets into their data warehouse.
+2. **Terminology and Value Sets:** This section walks you through how to download terminology sets and value sets directly to your data warehouse.